Demagalawrence/Demagalawrence/README.md

 🌱 Currently learning **Java, HTML, CSS, Git/GitHub. also learning more about frameworks e.g react native and django 🧑‍💻 Working on **small projects** to grow my skills and build my portfolio
-🤝 Looking to contribute to **beginner-friendly open-source projects**
+🤝 Looking to contribute to  open-source projects**

 ## 🚀 Currently Learning / Exploring